 Image above: captive bred Zebra Plecostomus

-How to care for your pleco and a warning…
+15 things to know about caring for your pleco plus a warning…

 Having kept a couple of different types of Plecostomus, here are a few things I know personally: